Paperback Writer: Recording

 The Beatles recorded "Paperback Writer" at EMI Studios in London on 13 and 14 April 1966.
-The 14 April session was attended by a photographer from Beatles Monthly, while EMI engineer Phil McDonald's handwritten notes similarly documented the band's experimentation with overdubs on the basic track.
-In the search for a suitable arrangement, George Harrison briefly switched to bass guitar, and producer George Martin contributed on tack piano, sent through a Leslie speaker, and on Vox Continental organ, none of which were retained in the completed track.
+The 14 April session was attended by a photographer from Beatles Monthly.
+EMI engineer Phil McDonald's handwritten notes documented the band's experimentation with overdubs on the basic track.
+In the search for a suitable arrangement, George Harrison briefly switched to bass guitar, and producer George Martin contributed on tack piano (sent through a Leslie speaker) and Vox Continental organ; none of these were retained in the completed track.

-"Paperback Writer" is marked by the boosted bass guitar sound, which was partly in response to Lennon demanding to know why the bass on a certain Wilson Pickett record exceeded that on any Beatles records.
+"Paperback Writer" is marked by a much more prominent bass guitar sound than the band's previous work, partly in response to Lennon demanding to know why the bass on a certain Wilson Pickett record exceeded that on any Beatles records.
 Geoff Emerick, who had been promoted to the role of the Beatles' recording engineer for Revolver, later said: "'Paperback Writer' was the first time the bass sound had been heard in all its excitement.
 Paul played a different bass, a Rickenbacker.
 Then we boosted it further by using a loudspeaker as a microphone.
 We positioned it directly in front of the bass speaker and the moving diaphragm of the second speaker made the electric current."
 McCartney's playing was also more melodic and busy than on previous tracks.

 According to McCartney, the harmony vocals on the track were arranged during the recording session.
 Martin later commented: "The way the song itself is shaped and the slow, contrapuntal statements from the backing voices – no one had really done that before."
 In their backing vocals over the third verse, Lennon and Harrison sing the title of the French nursery rhyme "Frère Jacques".

-Emerick stated that the "Paperback Writer" / "Rain" single was cut louder than any other Beatles record up to that time, due to a new piece of equipment used in the mastering process, referred to as "Automatic Transient Overload Control", which was devised by the EMI maintenance department.
+Emerick stated that the "Paperback Writer" / "Rain" single was cut louder than any other Beatles record up to that time due to a new piece of equipment used in the mastering process (referred to as "Automatic Transient Overload Control"), a compressor devised by the EMI maintenance department.